i05nagai/memorandum/language/english_speaking.md

     * When are you going to get the roof repaired?
     * I think you should get your hair cut really short
 * perplexed/confused/puzzled
+    * puzzzled
+        * perplexed is more formal
+        * confused because you cannot understand something, esp. it is different from what you expect
+    * perplexed
         * Perplexed investors tried to work out what the deal meant
         * You look perplexed
         * A little perplexed, he left the second mug of Pils on the table
         * One is perplexed how it affects the rest of the lunar cycle
+    * confused
+        * unable to understand or think clearly about what someone is saying or what is happening
+        * confused about
+            * if you're confused about anything, phone me
+        * all road looked the same and he felt thoroughly confused
+        * not clear or not easy to understand
+            * Witness statements presented a confused picture of the incident
+            * a lot of confused ideas
+        * confused by
+        * get confused
+            * With the huge range of computers on the market, it’s easy to get confused.
+        * I was rather confused by his question
+    * baffled
+        * very confused and unable to understand something, even though you have tried hard for a long time
+        * Detectives admit they are baffled by the case
+        * a baffled expression
+    * bewildered
+        * very confused and surprised when something unusual and unexpected happens to you
+        * He was bewildered to find three policeman at front door
+        * Bewildered train passengers watched as the man was arrested
+        * At first she was bewildered by all the noise and activity of the city
+    * bemused
+        * confused and surprised by what was happened, or by what someone has said
+        * local residents seem bemused by the sudden arrival of all the tourists
+        * she told him to leave, but he just sat there with a bemused expression
+    * can't think straight
+        * to have difficulty thinking clearly, for example because you are too tired, too busy, or because a lot of things are happening around you
+        * I can’t think straight with all this noise going on.
 * lie
     * position
         * lying/lay/lain